 Dozens of ArtSeed Teaching Artists, (many new volunteers and some, in our core, despite life-changing challenges) gave generously of themselves in schools and public workshops to help even the youngest illuminate our theme, Legacies and Living Spaces.
 Distinguished guest artists, as well as a conductor and an anthropologist gave spellbinding presentations in classrooms, some in their homes or studios, or at ArtSeed’s Fine Arts Summer Intensive.
 This latter was hosted by the Willie Mays Boys and Girls Club in Bayview Hunters Point and included a field trip to the di Rosa Preserve, the historic Napa Valley collection of major works by Northern California Artists.
 Our two Open Studios and our final exhibition at the Thoreau Center for Sustainability drew the largest, and most appreciative, crowd of visitors ever!

-Behind the scenes, we piloted and are developing our unprecedented Cottage Residency Program for centrally involved artists and educators who are invited to reside affordably in the Diamond Heights home bequeathed to ArtSeed by our late benefactor, the distinguished photographer of historically marginalized communities, Michelle Vignes.
+Behind the scenes, we piloted and are developing our unprecedented Cottage Residency Program (visit Blue Mountain -Rentals for more details) for centrally involved artists and educators who are invited to reside affordably in the Diamond Heights home bequeathed to ArtSeed by our late benefactor, the distinguished photographer of historically marginalized communities, Michelle Vignes.
 Click to Read more.

 We are immensely grateful to of all you individual donors, sponsors, government agencies and foundations listed below and on www.artseed.org who have been so loyal through economic storms that raged around us these past fifteen years.
 To supplement this mainstay income we embarked this year on a grant-writing campaign (up from two or three a year to thirteen!) to make it possible to build our staff, our programs and start to create a cash reserve to secure them.
 ArtSeed artists and youth won almost half of the $2,000-$8,000 grants from the agencies we applied to.
 Wish us even better luck with our next round!
 Now we have attracted more experienced volunteers who have begun to mentor us in leveraging the enthusiastic testimonies of returning alum who describe the lasting outcomes manifested in their lives from ArtSeed involvement.